top of page

 • Parenting Support Groups: If you’re a single parent, connecting with others in similar situations can be a lifeline.
 Online forums and local groups offer advice, empathy, and shared experiences.

-• Somatic Therapy Techniques: Grief often lives in the body.
+• Somatic Therapy Techniques: Grief lives in the body.
 Techniques like deep breathing, gentle yoga, or guided body scans can help release tension and bring you back to the present moment.

 • Personalized Coaching: Sometimes, you need more than self-help.
 A coach who understands widowhood can provide tailored strategies, emotional support, and accountability as you rebuild your life.